 A second reason is that improvements in communication technology cause the cost of producing the advanced good to fall.
-As this price falls, the budget share of Y then increases if demand is elastic, or in other words if the elasticity of substitution between the two goods in the utility function, σ , is above unity.1 Then the market for the advanced good expands, making innovation more profitable, and thereby attracting previously extra-marginal innovators.
+As this price falls, the budget share of Y then increases if demand is elastic, or in other words if the elasticity of substitution between the two goods in the utility function, σ , is above unity.1 Then the market for the advanced good expands, making innovation more profitable, and thereby attracting previously extramarginal innovators.

-Proposition 1 As τ_x declines because of an improvement in information technology, the price of intermediate inputs falls, the price of the advanced final good falls and all real incomes rise.
-As τ_x declines, output of the advanced good and of its inputs increase, while output of the traditional good and employment in its production contract.
+Proposition 1 As τ_x declines beacuse of an improvement in information technology, the price of intermediate inputs falls, the price of the advanced final good falls and all real incomes rise.
+As τ_x declines, output of the advanced good and employment in producing its inputs increase, and output of the traditional good and employment in its production contract.
 Innovation and employment in innovation increase as τ_x declines.

 Improvements in transportation technology are essentially reductions in the cost of producing the intermediate inputs that make up the final good.
 We should therefore not be surprised that the price of those inputs, and the price of the final good, declines.
-Those declining good prices then drive real incomes up.
-As the advanced sector gains a cost advantage it expands, and the traditional sector contracts.
+Those decliing good prices then drive real incomes up.
+As the advanced sector gains a cost advantage, employment in that sector increases and employment in the traditional sector decreases.

-The improvement in communication technology also increases the amount of innovation for two reasons, as discussed above.
-The returns to innovation rise as communication costs fall and the cost of urban capital declines as we discuss in the next proposition.
+The reduction in communications technology also increases the amount of innovation for two reasons, as discussed above.
+The returns to innovation rise as communication costs fall and the cost of urban capital declines as we discuss in the next proposition: .